メインコンテンツまでスキップ

 Configuring TLS

 When running DAI in containers, the use of TLS certificates is mandatory.
-However, starting with DAI version 7.3 it is possible use TLS certificates signed by a private certificate authority (see the Adding a custom TLS Certificate Authority (CA) section below).
+However, starting with DAI version 7.3 it is possible to use TLS certificates signed by a private certificate authority (see the Adding a custom TLS Certificate Authority (CA) section below).
 How you add TLS is up to you and is likely to depend on your infrastructure.
 This may include:

 The first two options will be dependent on your infrastructure and do not require DAI configuration changes.
 If you would like to add a TLS certificate to DAI you can:

-kubectl create secret tls tls-secret --cert=path/to/cert/file --key=path/to/key/file -n dai
+kubectl create secret tls tls-secret --cert=path/to/cert/file --key=path/to/key/file --namespace dai

 ingress: